cyfyifanchen/cyfyifanchen/README.md

 - 🙃 The game is dota2, Void chrono teammates is what I do the best.

-- 😭 The car is JDM, 2009 R35, 2023 still R35, I wanna see R36 before the end of my life.
+- 😭 The car is a GTR.
+It's simply beautiful.
+My budget, however, is simply... not.
+So, I bought 1:64 versions of them, my desk looks amazing tho.